rockfordlhotka/BlazorFishingRegs/docs/README.md

 ### For System Integrators
 1. Study the [API Specification](./API-Specification.md) for integration endpoints
+2. Review the [Process Flow Documentation](./Process-Flow-Documentation.md) for system interactions
-2. Review authentication and security requirements
+3. Review authentication and security requirements
-3. Test with provided Postman collections and examples
+4. Test with provided Postman collections and examples

 ## 🏗️ Project Architecture Summary